kraken-php/framework/README.md

 ## Frequently Asked Questions

+#### Is Kraken a framework or a set of libraries?

+> Kraken is both.
+It gives developer a fully working and pre-configured framework to start writing asynchronous applications easily, but at the same moment it provides a set of independent modules.
+The choice is up to developer whether he wants to use the full application stack, or build something different using only selected components.

 #### Is PHP GC able to handle daemonized, long-running application?

 > In most cases yes, but developers still have to keep an eye on application memory usage.
 PHP 5.5+, which is required for